DaveRichmond/DaveRichmond.github.io/_posts/2021-06-15-Hardware-101-Fortigate-60D-Repair.markdown

 onto it.
 But go to boot, and the onboard ends up as the primary again and that just crashes everything.
 So a bit more searching showed jumpers on the board that could be used to disable the onboard flash.
 They should've been labelled as "JUSBn" (with n for whichever jumper it was).
 Mine didn't have any labelled as that, but did have a group of jumpers set up similar.
-So what hurt could it do?
+So what harm could it do?

 (insert image of header here)